 If you’re looking to sell your house, you probably have a lot of questions.
 How do you find and hire a real estate agent?
 What are the fees for selling a house?
-Most importantly, what is the cost of selling a house and what do you have to know before you start?
+Most importantly, how much does it cost to sell your house and what do you have to know before you start?
 Let’s break it down.

-Cost of Selling a House With a Realtor?
+How Much Does it Cost to Sell Your House With a Realtor?

 The first thing to think about is hiring help.
 Real Estate Agents work on commission and that is something you can negotiate at the beginning of a working partnership.

 The average closing cost of working with a real estate agent is 6% of the home’s final selling price.
 This fee is split between the seller’s and buyer’s agents.